-6.2.2 Analytics Exposure to NFs/AFs/OAM

-6.2.2.1 Procedure for Analytics Exposure to NFs/AFs/OAM

-6.2.2.1.1 Network data analytics Subscribe/Unsubscribe
+5 Procedure to support network data analytics

+5.1 Procedure to analytics exposure

+5.1.1 Analytics subscribe/unsubscribe

+5.1.1.1 Analytics subscribe/unsubscribe by NFs, AFs or OAM

-This procedure is used by any NF service consumer (including NFs/AFs/OAM) to subscribe/unsubscribe at NWDAF to be notified on analytic information, using existing Nnwdaf services defined in TS 23.502 [yy].
-Any entity can consume this service as far as they follow SBI defined in TS 23.502 [yy].
+This procedure is used by any NF service consumer (including NFs/AFs/OAM) to subscribe/unsubscribe at NWDAF to be notified on analytic information, using Nnwdaf services defined in clause 7.2.2..
+Any entity can consume this service as far as they follow SBI defined in clause 7.2.2.